 If your dog just ate some petunias, you are likely worried that they might be toxic to dogs.
 After all, most dogs will end up eating something they shouldn’t be eating at some point in time.
-Petunias are a lovely cheery summer bedding or hanging basket plant that many people use to brighten up their gardens.
-Unlike other plants, you don’t have to worry about Petunias much in the winter, because it blooms in summer and lasts through autumn.
-There are several different types of petunia, in a variety of colors.
+Petunias are lovely cheery summer bedding or hanging basket plants that many people use to brighten up their gardens.
+Unlike other plants, you don’t have to worry about Petunias much in the winter because it blooms in summer and lasts through autumn.
+There are several different types of petunia in a variety of colors.

 So are petunias actually safe for dogs?
 The short answer is yes, petunias are actually quite safe for dogs, and there’s usually no reason to worry if your pup has eaten a few.
 You may need to pay a visit to your vet if your pup is allergic or has consumed too much.

 In the article below, we talk about why petunias are generally safe for dogs.
-We also cover what you should do if your canine companion is having an allergic reaction, or just flat out ate too many in one sitting.
-Let’s jump in!
+We also cover what you should do if your canine companion is having an allergic reaction or just flat-out ate too many in one sitting.

 Are Petunias Toxic For Dogs?